Interrobang01/iblib/README.md

     kruskal: Kruskal’s algorithm is used to find a minimum spanning tree for a graph.

+### dump_table
+Returns the input table in a form easily printable to console.
+Function courtesy of stackoverflow.

+INPUTS:
+- table, the table you want to dump

+OUTPUTS:
+- string, the table you want to dump but now easily printable

 ### tripoint_box
 Given three points, returns a table with the table.position, table.size, and table.rotation values needed to make a box with two corners at the first two points and extending to the third.